Ylianst/EMB-Serial/docs/SerialProtocol.md

 ```

 The first command will write 0x01 to address 0x0201E1, the second command will write 0x0061 to address 0xFFFED0.
 There is no confirmation given that the write operation was a success, so often times the software with perform a read (R) operation after a set of writes to make sure the operation was a success.

+## The Upload Command (PS)

+In order to upload a lot of data from the software to the machine, the PS command is used.
+The command is "PS" followed by 4 HEX characters, there are the 4 starting HEX characters of the destination address, with 00 being added to complete the address.
+So, "PS028F" will upload 256 bytes of binary data at address 0x028F00.
+The sequence on the serial port is like this:

+- Software sends command "PS028F".
+- Machine replays with "OE".
+- Software sends 256 bytes of data.
+- Machines replays with "O".

+If a problem occurs, the machine sends "Q" back, software sends a series of "RF?" until it works and then tries again.
+Note that this command can compliment the Write (W) command that can be used to write at exact location.
+We will see the software use the Write command a few times until it gets to the next 256 byte memory boundery and then will use the Upload (PS) command.

 ## The Sum Command (L)